pthom/fiatlight_doc/intro_source.md

 > *For technical readers:*
 >
 > FiatLight provides automatic UI generation for functions and structured data (dataclasses, pydantic models), making it a powerful tool for rapid prototyping and application development.
 >
+> The interface for each function parameter is customizable via specific attributes (e.g. range of values, type of widget, etc.), or fully customizable via a python function.
+The state of the application is automatically persistent: all inputs and preferences are saved, and users can save and load different states of the application.
+>
 > It is built on top of [Dear ImGui Bundle](https://github.com/pthom/imgui_bundle).
 Applications developed with fiatlight are very fast, and provide feedback in **real-time** (at 120 FPS!).
 >